10 Tips For Restoring Old Furniture From Self Storage Auctions

 Before whipping out your sandpaper and paintbrush, give the piece a thorough cleaning.
 After years of neglect, it’s likely to have a patina of dirt and grime.
 Removing the buildup can reveal a nice finish underneath, so a good cleaning and buffing may be all that old table needs to look new again.
 Give the furniture a thorough scrub with a sponge and some vegetable-based oil soap and warm water.
 For detailed pieces, use a soft toothbrush to get into the nooks and crannies.
 If you need to use steel wool on some stubborn wax buildup, go with 0000 grade (the finest grade available), and use a light hand.
 Too much pressure can dull the finish.

 Next, repair or replace any broken parts.
-You may luck out and stumble across a identical leg or knob at an antique store, estate sale or on eBay, but don’t count on it.
+You may luck out and stumble across a identical leg or knob at self storage auctions, antique store, estate sale or on eBay, but don’t count on it.
 In most cases, a perfect match will require custom-made parts.
 Additionally, unless you consider yourself pretty handy, you may need a professional’s help with tougher repairs like leg replacements or almost anything relating to the structural integrity of the piece.
 However, tightening screws may fix wobbly tables and chairs.
 Find the culprit by turning the piece over and inspecting each leg where it meets the body.
-If it shakes, check out the screws.
-If they’re in good shape, tighten them down.
-If they’re rusted out, carefully remove and replace them.
+Check out the screws.
+If they’re in good shape, tighten them down, and if they’re rusted out, carefully remove and replace them.
 Join small breaks with wood glue, and fill in small cracks with like-colored wood putty.
 If you plan to use stain as your finish, make sure you buy a stainable putty.

 Refinishing the piece means taking off the old finish and creating a new one.
 It’s physically demanding, so be prepared to use some elbow grease for this messy and cumbersome job.
 For a do-it-yourselfer, it’s best to use a combination of chemical strippers and sanding.
 Above all, be patient, even though some finishes can be stubborn to remove.
 Trying to speed up the process could result in even more repair work.
 Research the type of stain you’ll need for your wood.
 If it’s not worth staining, you can always paint the surface.
 Just be sure it’s not a valuable piece, because it won’t be once you paint it.
 Before painting, sand the finish to smooth out any bumps.
 Regardless if you’re staining or painting, you’ll want to give the piece another good cleaning once you finish stripping and sanding to ensure that you end up with a professional-looking finish.